International Staff Support

 Staying in Sweden for one year or longer

-If you plan to stay longer than a year you have access to features such as BankID, that makes it possible for you to sign transactions and documents digitally instead of signing and sending documents.
+If you plan to stay longer than a year you have access to features such as BankID, which makes it possible for you to sign transactions and documents digitally instead of signing and sending documents.
 Your personal identity number and Swedish ID must be ready before you can apply for a full account.
 You organise this in person at a bank branch, since 1 October 2021 it is no longer possible to apply for a BankID at an online bank with a non-national ID or passport.

 Available banks with branch offices in Linköping and Norrköping